AlbinDalbert/AlbinDalbert/README.md

-- 👋 Hi, I’m @AlbinDalbert
+- 👋 Hi, I’m Albin Dalbert
 - 👀 I’m interested in Blockchain, decentralization, algorythms.
 Prefer back-end over front-end.
 Also make music on the side.
-- 🌱 I’m currently studying at uni and playing around with a raspberry pi. (https://albindalbert.dev is hosted on it)
+- 🌱 I’m currently making an app and looking into Azure
-- 💞️ I’m looking to collaborate on making a game, it's a good way for me to be able to incorporate my music and art interest aswell as programming.
 - 📫 How to reach me albin.dalbert@protonmail.com

 <!---